Transitional Kitchen Remodel Proves to be a Popular Choice Amongst Homeowners

 “The trapezoid shape of the island just didn’t work,” said Vince.
 “Changing the island shape to a rectangle created a multi-functional surface, which is exactly what this family needed.”

 All in all, it was the change in island shape that really made a difference in the space.
 In fact, the work triangle stayed relatively the same with the range remaining in the same location.

-“While the work triangle is very similar it is articulated in different way that feels more natural and fills the room better.
-Before, the island was awkward in the space.
+“While the work triangle is very similar it is articulated in a different way that feels more natural and fills the room better.
+Before, the island was awkward in space.
 Now, it frames the work area in the kitchen without wasting any space.”

 Although the work triangle didn’t change too much, the design transformation was drastic.
-Dark finishes were brightened, including white cabinetry, a glossy ceramic backsplash and gray countertops speckled with black and silver.
+Dark finishes were brightened, including white cabinetry, a glossy ceramic backsplash, and gray countertops speckled with black and silver.
 Decorative elements were also incorporated into the space.
 For instance, a high ceiling allowed for glass cabinetry and a niche above the refrigerator.
 The range hood also has a decorative mantle and the refrigerator and freezer were designed to look like a built-in hutch.

 A butler pantry was also added and is a useful resource for entertaining.
 Glass cabinetry provides additional storage space for entertaining pieces and a sink, beverage fridge and dishwasher were also incorporated into the space.

 “Now, when they entertain, they can use the second dishwasher for stemware and barware,” said Vince.
 “Even better, the beverage refrigerator and dishwasher are disguised as delicate, built-in cabinetry.”